rijuyuezhu/lunaconf/README.md

 - Input `<null>` leads to `None`; TOML will output `<null>` for `None`.
 - Input `<del>` to delete element in an array, or reset the field to its default.
 - Input `<inf>`, `<-inf>`, `<nan>` lead to `float('inf')`, `float('-inf')`, `float('nan')` respectively; JSON will output `<inf>`, `<-inf>`, `<nan>` for these values.
 - Input `<env:VAR_NAME>` leads to the value of the environment variable `VAR_NAME`.
-An error is raised if the environment variable is not set.
+An error is raised if the environment variable is not set. `<envint:VAR_NAME>` is similar but converts the value to an integer, and raises an error if the conversion fails.

 Strings inside the angle brackets are case-insensitive.